Frequently Asked Questions (and Answers)

 For air travel to the area, Portland International Airport (PWM) is the closest, which is about 25 miles from campus.
 Direct flights are available from Atlanta, Baltimore, Charlotte, Chicago, Cleveland, Detroit, New York, Newark, Philadelphia, and Washington, D.C.
 (Ronald Reagan and Dulles).
 Limo service ranges from $30 to $60 depending upon the number of passengers going to the college.
 Some participants prefer to fly to Boston Logan International Airport.
 It is about a two and a half-hour drive from Logan to the College, or there is AMTRAK rail service between Boston’s South Station and Brunswick.

 Some participants rent cars for convenient transportation to and from the airport as well around the area.
-On Tuesdays, Wednesdays, and Thursdays, there are lecture in the mornings.
-The afternoons on these days may be free if participants wish to hold them in the evenings, then participants may spend their time either at local state parks, in Freeport for L.L.
+On Tuesdays, Wednesdays, and Thursdays, there are lectures in the mornings.
+The afternoons on these days may be free if participants wish to hold the exercise sesions in the evenings, then participants may spend their time either at local state parks, in Freeport for L.L.
 Bean and outlet shopping, or on whale-watching trips.
 Often the participants get together to organize a whale-watching trip and coordinate travel for those who do not have a car.

 Parking on the Bowdoin College campus has not been a serious issue in past summers.
 There is generally parking available near the on-campus lodgings and dining hall, and there is some parking near Druckenmiller Hall where the lectures take place.
 It is about a five minute walk from the dormitories to Druckenmiller Hall so there is little reason for on-campus participants to drive to the lectures.